MarkPflug/Sylvan.AspNetCore/docs/CsvFormatter.md

 ## Benchmarks

 These benchmarks compare the performance of the Sylvan CSV formatter to the standard JSON formatter.
-The CSV formatter exceeds the performance of JSON for every configuration.
+The CSV formatter matches or exceeds the performance of JSON for every configuration.

 ### Input formatter